 Problems of Learning (Programming Language) in (x) Days

-The most victims to this type of approach are the young developers.
+The victims of this type of approach are the young developers.
 Inexperienced, rushing to learn new things, express-to-impress type of teens and those with a deadline for themselves, fall into this type of approach very often.
-Sometimes those who cram the rules, types, structures of the language do so.
+Sometimes those who cram the rules, types, and structures of the language do so.

 Remembering never helps you out!
 You need to understand how things work.